SegCoreDrakon/terminal-based-calculator/README.md

 ## **Licence**

-The entire project is licensed under the GPL 3.0 or later license.
+The entire project is licensed under the MIT license.

 - - -
 # **Small explanation of what the project does**